 Craig Strenger is the National Director of Field Operations for the National Brain Tumor Society.
 In this executive role, Mr. Strenger is responsible for strategic field planning, Strategic corporate partnerships as well as national event fundraising, event structure development, budget creation, and training for volunteer management and sponsorship solicitation.
 He manages and leads a team of extremely talented regional directors that build and manage impactful events and community fundraisers.
 He has previously held executive positions at Penster Consulting, Cystic Fibrosis Foundation, American Diabetes Association and the Muscular Dystrophy Association.

-Director, Research Program Strategy and Community Relations
+Director, Research and Program Partnerships

 Michael Nathanson is the Chair of the National Brain Tumor Society Board of Directors.
 He is also the Chief Executive Officer, President, and Chairman of The Colony Group, a leading independent wealth management company.
 He has been on the National Brain Tumor Society’s Board of Directors since 2011.
 He has been named eight times by Barron’s as one of the top 100 independent financial advisors in the nation.
 Mr. Nathanson has been living with a brain tumor since 2000.